Joseph wrote in with this question because his dog’s eyelid being is swollen:

 - Make a cup of tea with a green tea bag, remove the bag and let it cool.
 Use the wet tea bag as an eye compress for 5 minutes twice a day.

-Hope your dog is feeling better soon!
+Joseph, I hope your dog is feeling better soon!

 You can ask your own question on our ASK A VET page!